wjcarpenter/gvoice-sms-takeout-xml/README.md

 Although I have made a massive number of changes, so that it does not look much like the originals any more (perhaps it's not even recognizable), I have kept the same repo name and script name for the sake of being easily found.
+I'm grateful to those earlier authors for giving me a starting point.

 This fork corrects several problems I ran into when using the original scripts.
 I also added some significant additional features.